What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 8. Can I eat sweets or desserts with braces during the first week?

 Yes, in moderation.
-Choose soft, non-sticky options that won’t get stuck in your braces.
+Opt for soft, non-sticky varieties that won’t cling to your braces.

 Safe desserts: